 1. How to tackle dozing off

 - Do a voice mirroring.
 Silently repeat every word being said.
-This will help you to be present.
+This practice will help you to stay present.

 - Ask a follow-up question or bottom line their point –

-Follow up question example: If you are curious about the quality of the content, say “I am curious, what teams were consulted for this data” (Be genuinely curious, don’t just say for the sake of it).
+Follow up question example: If you are curious about the quality of the content, say, “I am curious, what teams were consulted for this data” (Be genuinely interested, don’t just say for the sake of it).

-Bottom lining example: “I am hearing your team came up with two recommendations, x, and y.
+Bottom lining example: “I hear your team came up with two recommendations, x, and y.
 You are asking our input on those.
 Is that correct?”
-(Many times, when the speaker is a storyteller this kind of bottom lining helps to nail their points clearly).
+(Many times, when the speaker is a storyteller, this kind of bottom lining helps to nail their points clearly).

 2. How to challenge the speaker

 - Forward the conversation.
-Make the other person look good – Your intention is to forward the conversation rather than creating a defensive environment.
-Example: If you have a doubt that the proposed solution may not work for your product.
-Say it like this, “I hear you are suggesting ‘a’ over ‘b’.
+Make the other person look good – You intend to forward the conversation rather than creating a defensive environment.
+Example: If you doubt that the proposed solution may not work for your product.
+Say it like this, “I hear you are suggesting ‘a’ over ‘b.’
 I would love to support this.
-Can you give us two days, so we can test ‘a’ on our product?
+Can you give us two days so that we can test ‘a’ on our product?

-- Match their rhythm and energy – If the speaker(s) is talking in a louder volume and in a higher speed, you need to match their energy.
+- Match their rhythm and energy – If the speaker(s) is talking at a louder volume and a higher speed, you need to match their energy.
 Remember the double Dutch jump rope some of us played when growing up?
 Without the right speed, you would get tangled in that rope.
-Bring up your voice energy, say, “Hey Jo, I have an idea”. (pause).
-“We can create a simpler test to help validate your concept”.
-Be very succinct.
+Bring up your voice energy, say, “Hey Jo, I have an idea.” (pause).
+“We can create a simpler test to help validate your concept.”
+Be very concise.
 That 10 second is all you need to get Jo’s attention.
-After that, you can just say, “Who do I follow up with”?
+After that, you can say, “Who do I follow up with”?
 Boom!
 You can now work on this outside the meeting and do a more thorough investigation.